estii20/dolce_vita_blog/README.md

 ### Data Model

-This project is hosted on Heroku and the database used is Heroku PostgreSQL.
+This project is hosted on Heroku and the database used is Elephant PostgreSQL.
 Cloudinary is used to store all blog images.

+As part of the project planning phase a model design of the site structure has been designed to understand the main entities, and the relationship between these entities.
+The model design was made to help me understand how the entities and data will relate across the site.
+- The diagram below shows the entity relationships between a blog post and their 'comments'.
+The Post Model is used by the Comment Model to ensure the right blog post is being commented on.
+The diagram also highlights that one blog post can have many comments.
+- The key component in this relationship is the user.
+The default Django User Model is used.
+- One user can add many likes throughout the site.
+- There are six categories created within the Django Admin panel.
+These are displayed to the user as a dropdown field choice when adding a blog post.
+- The model shows the following relationships:
+    - One blog post can have one author (User)
+    - One blog post can have one category
+    - One blog post can have many comments
+    - One blog post can have many likes
+    - One user can add one log post like
+    - One user can add many comments to one blog post

 Entity Relationship Diagram - Post, Comment, Category, Django admin login.